 - Cons More expensive than some options; placing pavers on bare soil can cause problems such as poor drainage.

 - Tip Construct a solid, well-drained, level base from sand or gravel.
 Surround your concrete pavers with a formal edge to keep them from shifting.

-Nice simple, clean looking garden paths and walkways with white squares surrounded by dark gray rocks.
+Nice simple, clean-looking garden walkways and paths with white squares surrounded by dark gray rocks.
 It fits in a narrow space perfectly between two buildings.
-One side with short plantings the other with taller bamboo.
+One side with short plantings, the other with taller bamboo.

-An inviting forestlike landscape design surrounds you in greens and browns, accented by flagstone steps that form a striking path and stepping stones down a shallow slope.
-The dark green cast iron Aspidistra elatior planted along the walkway edge adds a richness to the area.
+The dark green cast iron Aspidistra elatior planted along the walkway edge adds richness to the area.